501stLegionA3/501st-Missions/Scripts/scripts/zeus3denScripts/readme.txt

 		//HJS Protcal(AKA Custom JumpPack Script) (HJS means Horseborne Jump Script) parameter namUnit is the unit that is gona get it
 			//Ran in initPlayerLocal.sqf which is ran client side whenever someone joins.
 Only adds the script to them once and when they open inventory and if they have the right jetpack ---H
 				[namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpAssinger.sqf";
-			//Called by assinger adds the forward jump and decides if that person can ---X ^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpDecider.sqf";
+			//Called by assinger adds the short jump  ---X ^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpShort.sqf";
+			//Called by assinger adds the long jump  ---X ^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpLong.sqf";
-			//Called by assinger adds the vertica jump and decides if that person can ---X ^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpDeciderUp.sqf";
+			//Called by the jumps, decides if the person can jump ---X [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpDecider.sqf";
-			//Called by assinger adds the logic to prevent dmg on landing ---X ^^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpHandler.sqf";
+			//Called by assinger adds the logic to prevent dmg on landing ---X ^^^^ [namUnit] execVM "scripts\zeus3denScripts\playerBased\airborne\HJS Protocal\jumpHandler.sqf";